Generative AI Hub 3.0

 New to generative AI or looking for practical ways to get started?
 Begin with these key resources:

-→Explore how AI can be used to support teaching with purpose by aligning its use with reflection, ethical awareness, student-centered learning, and the development of the whole person in a Jesuit context.
+→Explore how AI can support teaching with purpose by aligning its use with reflection, ethical awareness, student-centered learning, and the development of the whole person in a Jesuit context.

-→Explore simple, practical ways to use AI for tasks like lecture planning, discussion questions, and study materials.
+→Explore simple, practical ways to use AI for tasks like lecture planning, discussion questions, study materials, and instructional preparation.

 Getting Started with AI